 Merrill College has four residential buildings set among the redwoods.
-Although two of our buildings are divided into sections with each distinct section possessing a name, they are known colloquially as ‘A Dorm’ and ‘B Dorm.’
-A Dorm’s houses are Lorde-Studds, Kochiyama, and Bulosan.
-B Dorm’s houses are Gandhi and Kahlo.
+While two of the buildings used to be divided-A Building's houses named Lorde-Studds, Kochiyama, and Bulosan and B Building’s houses named Gandhi and Kahlo-they are now each one building known colloquially as ‘A Building’ and ‘B Building'.
 Each house's name honors contributions made by an individual to their community.
-Most of Merrill’s first and second year students live in singles, doubles or triples in these buildings.
-Our other two residential dorm buildings, D Dorm (DuBois) and C Dorm (Chávez-Menchú), are smaller houses and are reserved for continuing students.
-In all the houses, students are clustered in small living areas of fifteen to seventeen residents.
-These residents share a common bathroom and a comfortable lounge.
-The lounges serve as informal settings for study groups, hall meetings, workshops, study breaks, and TV/movie nights.
+Most of Merrill’s first and second year students live in singles, doubles or large triples in these buildings.
+Our other two residential buildings, D Building (DuBois) and C Building (Chávez-Menchú), are smaller houses and are often reserved for continuing students.

 Residence Hall Theme Areas: